 var app = express()app.use( "/graphql", graphqlHTTP({ schema: schema, graphiql: true, }))app.listen(4000)console.log("Running a GraphQL API server at localhost:4000/graphql")

-When we use this method of creating the API, the root level resolvers are implemented on the Query
+When we use this method of creating the API, the root level resolvers are implemented on the Query and Mutation types rather than on a root object.

 This is particularly useful if you want to create a GraphQL schema automatically from something else, like a database schema.
 You might have a common format for something like creating and updating database records.
 This is also useful for implementing features like union types which don't map cleanly to ES6 classes and schema language.